Aphorica/json-processor/README.md

   "actual-data": {
       ...
   }
 }
 ```

 Any children under the comment key will be removed (you don't
 have to provide the comment key in child objects.)

+If a comment is an array item, the item will be removed from
+the array and the array rebuilt, sans comment item (order will
+be maintained)

 ## Invoking
 ```